-- "(1) The terms 'biological agent' and 'toxin' have the meanings given those terms in section 178 of title 18, United - "(2) The term 'biological event of national concern' means- "(A) an act of terrorism involving a biological agent or toxin; or meaning given that term in section 892.
+- "(1) The terms 'biological agent' and 'toxin' have the meanings given those terms in section 178 of title 18, United States Code. - "(2) The term 'biological event of national concern' means- "(A) an act of terrorism involving a biological agent disease that may result in a national epidemic.

-"(B) a naturally occurring outbreak of an infectious disease that may result in a national epidemic.
+"(B) a naturally occurring outbreak of an infectious